dikhan/terraform-provider-openapi/docs/local_environment.md

 ### Installing the openapi terraform provider plugin binary

-Once docker-compose is done bringing up the example API server, the following command can be executed to compile and install the openapi terraform provider binary:
+Once docker-compose is done bringing up the example API servers, the following command can be executed to compile and install the openapi terraform provider binary:

 ```